alickzhang/react-boilerplate/README.md

 # React Boilerplate

-Created using [link](https://github.com/facebook/create-react-app "creat-react-app"), with some useful features.
+Created using [create-react-app](https://github.com/facebook/create-react-app), with some useful features.

 ## Features